blackwiz4rd/weavez/_pages/description.md

 #### What is Weavez?

-Weavez is gives birth to relationships between students, starting from University of Padova.
+Weavez gives birth to relationships between students.
+This project started from the University of Padova.
 It is an instrument to develop friendship relationships, feeding university experiences.

 #### Is it just a chat app?